Do boys perform better than girls in maths lessons?

 As a general rule, girls do better overall because they find it easier to concentrate on lessons and get involved with their learning.

 The same can sometimes apply to maths, where girls get higher individual grades than boys but boys perform better as a group.

 Boys may be better at math concepts like geometry and score higher in logic games because of their increased spatial awareness, however, the female pragmatic approach can prove useful in subjects such as algebra.

 One thing is for sure: children much prefer learning at home with the support of their parents or a private math tutor.
-Removing math practice from the pressure of a classroom by regularly playing free online maths games or free math apps can show children the fun side of the subject.
+Remove math practice from the pressure of a classroom.
+Learn maths online with free online maths games or free math apps and show children the fun side of maths.

 There are plenty of free math resources online such as printable math worksheets and free games for kids to practice math and do timed quizzes.